-The cabinets themselves will be fixed to the wall via various types of bracket.
+The cabinets themselves will be fixed to the wall via various types of brackets.
 The base units generally have simple fixing points through the back rail of the cabinet and this really only serves to retain them in place as the weight is taken by the legs.
 Where multiple units are positioned side by side, there will normally be two screws in each fastening it to the next unit, so these will need to be removed as well.
 Having removed the fixings, the unit can be lifted out and stored away.

-The wall units on the other hand have more substantial brackets which take the full weight of the unit (plus contents).
+The wall units, on the other hand, have more substantial brackets which take the full weight of the unit (plus contents).
 To remove these, it is usually a case of slackening the screws at the back on each side and, having removed any screws between cabinets, lifting the unit up off its brackets.